 You must have opened a current account in Citadele Bank by the day on which you sign your loan agreement at the latest.
 This account must remain open for the duration of the term of the loan.
 Your regular income must be received in your current account in Citadele Bank.

 5. Interest rate

 Interest is the fee you pay for the use of a loan.
 The interest rate is set out in the agreement.
 Type of interest rate applied: floating, i.e. 6 months’ Euribor + the margin offered by the Bank.
 Euribor may change every six months (see www.euribor-rates.eu).
-The margin offered by the Bank is fixed for five (5) years unless otherwise agreed in the loan agreement.
+The margin offered by the Bank is fixed for five (5) years.
 At the end of this period the Bank sets a new margin for the following five-year period.